jgysland/pyfitbit/README.md

 # pyfitbit
 There are other python packages on github (and elsewhere) for scraping data from fitbit.com, but I had mixed results, especially with "intra-day" data, and especially on heart-rate data.
 So I wrote this.
+Data is returned as a `DatetimeIndex`-ed pandas `DataFrame` with 15-minute intervals (notably, at least on my Charge HR, heart rate observations are available at 5-minute intervals, but everything else is only at 15-minute intervals, so it returns the median bpm for the three 5-minute interval observations).
 YMMV.

 ## Usage
 ```